DevIntent/dev/projects/dev/README.md

 @include dev-theme($demo-theme);
 ```

-Note: Custom typography is not yet implemented for these components, but you can use it with Angular Material components.
+**Note:** We have not yet implemented custom typography for these components, but you can use it with
+Angular Material components.
 See more in their [Typography Guide](https://material.angular.io/guide/typography).